 Published: 15 October 2020

 Did you know that hobbies can help you get a job?
-Alice McDougall, Careers, Employability and Enterprise Manager at the University of Sunderland in London certainly does.
+The Careers and Employability at the University of Sunderland in London certainly do.

-In her latest article, she tells us how you can use the things you're passionate about to make sure you have a brilliant work life.
+In their latest article, they tell us how you can use the things you're passionate about to make sure you have a brilliant work life.

 “There are many benefits to having hobbies including, if you know how to talk about them, helping you find a fulfilling career.

 The things we do in our free time give us the opportunity to escape the everyday pressures of work, family, commuting and study; a chance to re-energise and have something for ourselves.

 When it comes to your career, they can inspire the direction you choose to go in, tell you about the kind of person you are and show you what really inspires you.